A schoolboy is getting ready to carry the Olympic Torch this Sunday.

 Freddie said: “I am extremely excited and very much looking forward to Sunday.
 I feel honoured to be selected and can't wait to be part of such an historic event.”

 Freddie is an active sportsman.
-He plays for the school cricket, rugby and hockey teams, has trialled for the county hockey team, and has been selected to represent Hertfordshire at cricket with his year group.
+He plays for the school cricket, rugby and hockey teams, has trialled for the county hockey team, and has been selected to represent Hertfordshire at cricket with

 He also plays for Radlett Cricket Club, as well as hockey for Harpenden and golf for Porters Park.